-Sign Them up Yourself
+Sign them up Yourself

 You can either type your information into the computer so that you can receive regular blog updates, or you can let the person scan your barcode and they’ll take care of the rest.
 Which will you choose?
 The easier option, of course.

 Business Card with QR Code

-Sometime after the trade show ends people will go through their bag of pamphlets, cards and fliers, and hopefully run across your card.
+Sometime after the trade show ends people will go through their bag of pamphlets, cards, and fliers, and hopefully run across your card.
 What do they see?
-The name of your blog and a QR code.
+The name of your blog and a QR code generator.

 “Oh yea,” they think, “I remember that blog.”
 They’ll take out their phone, scan the code and visit your website.
-How convenient.

-Sometimes it does, but when everyone else is trying to sale their product outright (like at a trade show) it can really play to your advantage to take a softer approach.
+Sometimes it does, but when everyone else is trying to sell their product outright (like at a trade show) it can really play to your advantage to take a softer approach.